-If any of these things happen, even intermittently, have the supplemental restraint system serviced at an authorized dealer immediately.
+If any of these things happen, even intermittently, have the supplemental restraint system serviced at your dealership or by a qualified technician immediately.
 Unless serviced, the system may not function properly in the event of a collision.

 How does the airbag supplemental restraint system work?